WassimTenachi/PhySO/README.md

 # $\Phi$-SO : Physical Symbolic Optimization

 The physical symbolic regression ( $\Phi$-SO ) package `physo` is a symbolic regression package that fully leverages physical units constraints.
-For more details see: [paper].
+For more details see: [Tenachi et al 2023](https://arxiv.org/abs/2303.03192).

 # Installation